Last-Order/Minyami/readme.md

 A: It's not necessary.

-Q: How to set proxy for Minyami.
+Q: How to set proxy for Minyami?

 A: You can use `--proxy` to set proxy server for Minyami.
 HTTP/SOCKS5 proxy are supported.
 Or you can use environment variables `HTTP_PROXY`/`HTTPS_PROXY`/`ALL_PROXY` to provide proxy configuration for Minyami.

-Q: How to set temporary file location.
+Q: How to set temporary file location?

 A: You can use environment variables to set the directory of temporary files.
 See [Issue #80](https://github.com/Last-Order/Minyami/issues/80#issuecomment-869132412).

-Q: How to set multiple HTTP headers.
+Q: How to set multiple HTTP headers?

-A: By providing multiple --headers option.
-For example, `minyami -d xxxx --headers "Cookie: xxxx" --headers "User-Agent: yyy"`.
+A: By providing multiple -H/--headers option.
+For example, `minyami -d xxxx -H "Cookie: xxxx" --headers "User-Agent: yyy"`.

 ## Use as a library (3.1.0+)